jotaajunior/adonis-rabbit/README.md

 await Rabbit.assertExchange('myQueue', 'type')
 ```

-Assert the Exchange is created.
+Assert the exchange is created.

 Parameters:

-1. `queueName`: the name of the Queue
+1. `queueName`: the name of the queue
-2. `type`: the type of the Exchange
+2. `type`: the type of the exchange
 3. `options?`: the queue options

 #### `bindQueue()`